Analyzing the crash of Marco Simoncelli

 Consider every corner on a race track as part of a circle and let us see how and where a motorcycle travels in case of a crash.

 When a crash happens in a corner the vehicle will travel through a line parallel to the line from mid-point of the circle to outer circumference.
-In the diagram to the left you can see it travels through the line marked in red color.
+In the diagram you can see it travels through the line marked in red color.
 This is what was supposed to happen in the case of the above crash as well.
 If this had happened, Marco and his motorcycle would have gone outside the track and would have lived to race another day.

 What is different in this crash then?